David Eastwood (British Army officer): Operation Market Garden

 The above officer led his platoon with great gallantry throughout the action.
 On the evening of 18.9.44, he was detailed with his platoon to put out navigational aids on L.Z.
 "L" for a supply drop.
 He found the enemy in occupation of this area in some strength.
 He immediately attacked them, killing or capturing the lot.
 On 19.9.44, he again returned to this area to assist in the landing of gliders.
 As soon as the gliders appeared the enemy put in an attack.
 This was driven off and the enemy held until all the gliders had been unloaded.
 Later he found that his route back to the Company area had been cut off by the enemy, but he successfully led his platoon through the enemy positions.

 From 20.9.44 until the withdrawal on 25.9.44, he held a position which was constantly exposed to murderous enemy fire, but regardless of personal danger he went constantly round his section positions encouraging his men.
-His great example undoubtedly kept the spirits of his men at such a high level that in spite of numerous enemy attacks and heavy casualties they hung on to their positions until the end.
+He kept the spirits of his men at such a high level that in spite of numerous enemy attacks and heavy casualties, they hung on to their positions until the end.

 Eastwood further served with the 21st Company in the Battle of Arnhem and in the liberation of Norway.
 He relinquished his commission in 1947.